tylergreulich/gatsby-blog/src/posts/restful-api-react-redux-frontend.md

 }
 </style>

+## Getting Started

 If you don't have create-react-app installed, open your terminal and run `npm i -g create-react-app`.

-Afterwards, navigate to the root directory of the project we worked on [last week](/), and run `create-react-app client`.
+Afterwards, navigate to the root directory of the project we worked on [last week](https://github.tylergreulich.io/posts/restful-api-react-redux-backend/), and run `create-react-app client`.

 This is just some boilerplate that comes from Facebook, the creators of React, and will create a quick setup to help get things going so you don't have to configure webpack and all the other monotonous things that come with the process.